 Correctly transferring the ownership of real estate property is critically important, as a family home, some vacant land, or even a rental or commercial building is often a person's most valuable asset.

-The issue of correctly transferring property can be vitally important, as real property is often a person’s largest and most valuable asset.
-If you need to transfer the ownership of real property from one person to another, you will need to use a Deed to do so but which one.
-That answer depends on what is the reason for the transfer, what goals are intended by the transfer and who is going to hold title to the property after the transfer.
+If you need to transfer the ownership of real estate from one person to another, you will need to use a Deed.
+But which one?
+That answer depends on what is the reason for the transfer, what goals are intended by the transfer, and who is going to hold title to the property after the transfer.

 A Warranty Deed by definition is a Deed which conveys the title to property whereby the seller makes some guarantee that the title will be good and unencumbered, except as stated on the Deed, and agrees to defend and protect the purchaser against any loss that may arise in the future from any defect in the title at the time of conveyance.

 The warranty Deed is the most common type of Deed used to transfer property from one individual or business to another.
 Warranty Deeds usually require that a title search be conducted to ensure that the property is free and clear of liens or encumbrances.
 Any lien or encumbrance discovered would effectively 'cloud' the title of the property and make warranting the property risky or impossible.

 This Deed can be used to conveying property from a seller to a purchaser in a variety of situations - most commonly when a person or couple purchases a house from a homeowner and needs to transfer title; or when a relative desires to name another person as the co-owner of a house or parcel of property that he or she currently owns by him or herself.